kessibi/libretime-docker/README.md

 ## upgrade of the image

-If you downloaded the image early on, you might face these problems:
+If you downloaded the image early on (before version 3.0.0-alpha9, you might face these problems:

   - When updating the image, it is possible you had an image based on ubuntu 16 (`cat /etc/os-release` in the Docker container),if it is the case you'll have